moves-rwth/attestor/README.md

      $ git clone https://github.com/moves-rwth/attestor-examples.git
      $ mvn clean install exec:exec@run

-Given the [system requirements](#system-requirements, no installation of Attestor is required to reproduce and comprehend previously reported benchmark results.
+Given the [system requirements](#system-requirements), no installation of Attestor is required to reproduce and comprehend previously reported benchmark results.
 We collect all benchmarks in a [separate repository](https://github.com/moves-rwth/attestor-examples) including auxiliary scripts to install, run and evaluate all benchmarks.
 Please confer the documentation in the [benchmark repository](https://github.com/moves-rwth/attestor-examples) for further details.

 Current status of the benchmark repository: